Applications are now open for Summer 2019. Take the course online or in-person.

 “The Act One Writing Program did more for me in 10 weeks than four years of college was ever able to get me."Nicholas C.

-This summer, you can uncover the art of Writing Feature Films & Television.
+This summer, you can uncover the art of Writing Feature Films and Televsion.

-During the 10-day sessions, you will sit under the teaching of professional feature film and Television writers.
+During the 8-week session, you will sit under the teaching of professional writers.
 The week is structured like this:

 - Class-based Lessons

 - Daily Group Discussions

 - Film viewing assignments

 - Reading assignments (Save the Cat, The Hollywood Standard, Making a Good Script Great, etc.)